yjp20/prism/docs/getting-started/02-concepts.md

 The following content types are not supported by Prism:

 * `multipart/form-data` requests and responses
-* Binary files, such as pdf, binary files, and zip
+* Binary files, such as PDFs, image files, and zip archives

 ## Further Reading